 The deluxe rooms are larger than the superiors and are all at ground level, making them perfect for three adults or a couple travelling with two children under 12 years.
 In addition to the standard facilities, these rooms also have a lounge, complete with sofa bed, and a more spacious en-suite bathroom with both a bath and shower.

-The central building at Paradise Sun features both two television lounges and the Main Restaurant – the more formal of two dining venues where a few friendly cats chance their luck for a stroke or a snack.
-Open for breakfast and dinner (Monday to Thursday and Saturday only), the restaurant offers a pleasant outlook from individual tables across the surrounding pool and garden.
-The open-sided, sandy-floored Beach Restaurant, on the edge of Anse Volbert, is open for lunch and dinner.
-It's a laid-back place, and not one for formal attire (particularly not high-heeled shoes!).
+The central building at Paradise Sun features two lounges, with a couple of computers for guests to use, and the main Pool Restaurant – one of two dining venues at the hotel.
+Open for breakfast, the restaurant offers a pleasant outlook from individual tables across the surrounding pool and garden.
+Or indulge yourself in the complimentary afternoon tea served here.
+The open-sided, sandy-floored 'St Pierre' Beach Restaurant, on the edge of Anse Volbert, is open for à la carte lunches and buffet dinners.
+It's a laid-back place, and not one for formal attire.

 Sitting right on the edge of the palm-fringed Anse Volbert, with its broad sweeping sandy beach and warm waters, Paradise Sun is a hotspot for sunworshippers, who may simply pull up a sunlounger by the sea for their holiday – and understandably so.
 But lovely as the beach here is, it's worth taking the 15-minute water taxi across to the tiny rocky island of St Pierre, just opposite the resort, where you can go snorkelling.
 Or for more extensive marine adventure, Paradise Sun is the base for an independent 5-star PADI dive centre for scuba courses and dives in the nearby Curieuse Marine Park.

-Paradise Sun also offers complimentary activities such as canoeing, pedalos and windsurfing for water-lovers, or table tennis, volleyball, board games and a Wednesday afternoon 'sunset cruise'; and resort has its own large swimming pool.
-For a small charge, a various other excursions can be arranged too, from boat cruises to fishing, and nature walks to bicycle rental; or simply an indulgent essential oil massage in the Balinese-staffed spa, which opened in 2008.
+Paradise Sun also offers complimentary activities such as canoeing and kayaking for water-lovers, or table tennis, volleyball, board games and a weekly afternoon 'sunset cruise'; and resort has its own large swimming pool.
+For an extra charge, a variety other excursions can be arranged too, from boat cruises to fishing, and nature walks to bicycle rental; or simply an indulgent essential oil massage in the Balinese-staffed spa, which opened in 2008.

 Ideal length of stay: 3–5 nights